 a.
 The Partner undertakes not to divulge or allow to be divulged, at any time during the course of or following termination of this Agreement, any Confidential Information relating to the services, including business affairs of the Principal to any third party without the consent of the Principal.

 a.
-Neither party shall be liable to the other for any failure to perform any obligation under this Agreement which is due to an event beyond the control of such party including, but not limited to, an act of God, war, insurrection, riot, and civil unrest, act of civil or military authority.
+Neither party shall be liable to the other for any failure to perform any obligation under this Agreement which is due to an event beyond the control of such party including, but not limited to, an act of God, war, insurrection, riot, and civil unrest, an act of civil or military authority.
 Any party affected by such event shall forthwith inform the other party of the same in writing and shall use all reasonable endeavours to comply with the terms of this Agreement.

 b.
-Where such event renders performance impossible for a continuous period of not less than six months, the other party shall be entitled to terminate this Agreement by serving one week’s notice in writing.
+Where such an event renders performance impossible for a continuous period of not less than six months, the other party shall be entitled to terminate this Agreement by serving one week's notice in writing.

 The Doctor of Business Administration (DBA) is a 180 ECTS credits doctoral program designed to equip business students, managers, practitioners, and leaders with high-level knowledge, research, and analytical skills.